danfuzz/samizdat/doc/library-guide/Value.md

 Performs a class-specific equality comparison of the two given values, using the "total value ordering" order.
-When called by the system, the two values are guaranteed to have the same class; however, it is possible to call this function directly, so implementations must check to see if `other` has the same class as `this`.
+When called by the system, the two values are guaranteed to have the same direct class; however, it is possible to call this function directly, so implementations must check to see if `other` has the same class as `this`.
 If a client calls with different-class values, it is a fatal error (terminating the runtime).

 The return value is either `this` (or `other` really) if the two values are in fact identical, or `void` if they are not.